mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{<img src="lkv373a-vs-dongle.jpg" alt="Comparison of Lenkeng LKV373A with HDMI dongle" caption="The [Lenkeng LKV373A HDMI extender](https://amzn.to/3cxrYfI) (left) was larger and required more connections than the HDMI dongle (right)." maxWidth="700px">}}

 The only problem was, again, latency.
-The video stream the Pi rebroadcast lagged the source video by 7-10 seconds.
+The Pi's rebroadcast of the video stream lagged the source computer by 7-10 seconds.

 {{<img src="dongle-ffmpeg.jpg" alt="Comparison of Lenkeng LKV373A with HDMI dongle" caption="Using ffmpeg to stream video from my Pi, there was a delay on the video of up to 10 seconds." maxWidth="700px">}}